Esri/arcgis-maps-sdk-flutter-samples/README.md

 Clone or download this repository into the same parent directory as the `arcgis_maps_package`.

 Note on Windows: This repository uses symlinks.
 Git must be configured to use symlinks and have permission to create symlinks.
 To configure git, run `git config --system core.symlinks true`.
-To have permission to create symlinks, either clone the repository in an elevated "Administrator" command prompt, or go to "Settings > For developers" and turn on "Developer Mode".
+To have permission to create symlinks, either clone the repository in an elevated "Administrator" command prompt, or go to "Settings > Update & Security > For developers" and turn on "Developer Mode".

 Your file structure should be: